staktrace/circdep/README.md

 1. Run `gradle service:run` and observe the output.

 The output in the last step can only occur if it's picking up `Leaf.java` from the `v1.0` version in the mavenLocal repository, and the `LeafyGreen.java` from the local checkout.
 Therefore both of those versions must be on the runtime classpath, with the `v1.0` version ahead of the local version.

+You can also check out some of the other tags to see other behaviours depending on how the dependencies are ordered.